 The Permanent Secretary to the Scottish Government is the Principal Accountable Officer of the Scottish Administration.
-The Principal Accountable Officer designates Directors-General as Portfolio Accountable Officers.
-The Portfolio Accountable Officer has specific responsibilities with regard to a sponsored public body with its own Accountable Officer.
-These are set out in a Memorandum sent by the Principal Accountable Officer on appointment.
-The Portfolio Accountable Officer has no responsibilities in respect of Non-Ministerial bodies.
+The Principal Accountable Officer designates Directors-General (DGs) as Portfolio Accountable Officers.
+The Portfolio Accountable Officer has specific responsibilities with regard to a public body with its own Accountable Officer.
+These responsibilities are set out in a Memorandum sent by the Principal Accountable Officer on appointment of an Accountable Officer.
+Where a public body manages its own budget, the Chief Executive will normally be designated as its Accountable Officer, but this is not always the case.
+If the Accountable Officer is not the Chief Executive, their respective roles will be clearly set out in the Framework Document.

-Where a public body manages its own budget, the Chief Executive will normally be designated as its Accountable Officer.
-Accountable Officers are personally answerable to the Scottish Parliament for the exercise of their functions, as set out in the Memorandum to Accountable Officers for Other Public Bodies issued to the Chief

-Executive at the time of formal designation (normally at the same time as they are appointed as Chief Executive).
+Accountable Officers are personally answerable to the Scottish Parliament for the exercise of their functions, as set out in the Memorandum to Accountable Officers for Other Public Bodies issued to the Chief Executive at the time of formal designation (normally at the same time as they are appointed as Chief Executive).